YourePrettyGood/PseudoreferencePipeline/README.md

         * Occasionally, you may get an error about a read in the active region not being found in the BAM.
 This is typically due to multi-threading bugs in HaplotypeCaller, so try running with a different number of cores, or if you can afford it, run single-threaded.
 A single-threaded run should be almost guaranteed to fix this problem.
 	* Work in progress, there are plenty

+## Extraneous tasks

+I've added a `PBMAP` task that maps PacBio data using [NGMLR](https://github.com/philres/ngmlr), but no real special options or configurations.
+No indexing is required, as the command line for ngmlr includes an option for not writing an index to disk.
+This task could be quickly expanded to mapping with [minimap2](https://github.com/lh3/minimap2), and in principle also BWA-MEM (although modern best practices seem to indicate NGMLR and minimap2 perform better).
+No marking of duplicates is performed, and the reads must be input as FASTQ, not as unmapped BAM.

 ## Future wish-list

+[*] Facilitate joint genotyping (currently supported with some testing for both GATK and BCFtools)

 [] Integrate FreeBayes for variant calling and `PSEUDOFASTA` At the moment, this is on hold because the `--report-monomorphic` option for reporting invariant sites is *extremely* slow even when parallelized, so testing is prohibitively slow.

-[] Facilitate joint genotyping (currently only indirectly supported for both GATK and BCFtools)

 [] Separate filtering and incorporation of indels into pseudoreferences This is on hold for several reasons: Many tools for downstream analysis of pseudoreferences expect them to be in the same coordinate space which incorporating indels would violate; we haven't done thorough simulations and analysis of error rates in calling indels, so filtering criteria haven't been established.
 It's not too hard to incorporate into the pipeline though, it just means an extra filtering/selecting step, a possible VCF merging step, and adjusting the consensus call (not sure how GATK FastaAlternateReferenceMaker handles indels though).

+[] Support various other common mappers for `MAP` and `STAR`, e.g. Bowtie2, HISAT2, minimap2